 - White-tailed eagle

-Wildlife has a struggle to survive in Iceland’s harsh winters, we may spot an Arctic fox, in its white winter coat, and seals, and whales are a possibility.
+Although wildlife has a struggle to survive in Iceland’s harsh winters, we may spot an Arctic fox, in its white winter coat, and seals and whales are a possibility.

 Iceland’s dynamic geology, remarkable landscapes and magnificent fjords give rise to fascinating and beautiful scenery, and it is one of the best places to see the aurora borealis, or northern lights.